MLphile/gesture_based_youtube_control/README.md

 The project falls within the area of gesture-based user-interfaces.
 These systems can for example:
 * help people with disabilities to easily interact with a wide range of devices and by this means make them feel more autonomous and indepedent;
 * contribute to reduce the widespread of contagious diseases such as corona through the implementation of contactless devices;
-* improves user-experience, because gesture-based interfaces are most the time more intuitive and easier to learn.
+* improves user-experience, because gesture-based interfaces are most of the time more intuitive and easier to learn.

 The interactions that will be implemented are:
 * simple virtual mouse functionalities (move, left and right click);